App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Many would-be entrepreneurs assume that to make serious profits in a business, you need to invest serious capital.
 But that’s not necessarily the case.
-There are numerous high-profit businesses you can launch today with low (or even no) startup costs, so long as you are motivated and willing to put in some good-old-fashioned hard work.
+There are numerous high-profit businesses you can launch today with low (or even no) startup costs.
 In fact, low-investment businesses can potentially yield higher profits than costlier ventures since the overhead is low.

-What follows are 25 startup businesses you can launch with little capital.
+Below are 30 ideas for startup businesses you can launch with little capital.

 1. Tutoring